HiWish program: Polygonal patterned ground

+With the changing seasons, alternate cooling and warming causes the ice-cemented soil to contract and expand.
+With the right conditions, cracks are made into the hard frozen ground releasing the stresses caused by contraction.
+Sublimation can occur much quicker along those cracks.

+In the future they may help point us to supplies of ice for colonists.
+The locations of polygons will provide evidence for us to make detailed maps for locations of water before we send crews to live there.

+Patterned ground forms in a mantle layer, called latitude dependent mantle, that fell from the sky when the climate was different.

 Complex polygonal patterned ground

-Exposed Ice Sheets
+Exposed ice sheets

 HiRISE images taken under the HiWish program found triangular shaped depressions in Milankovic Crater that researchers found contain vast amounts of ice that are found under only 1–2 meters of soil.

 These depressions contain water ice in the straight wall that faces the pole, according to the study published in the journal Science.
 Eight sites were found with Milankovic Crater being the only one in the northern hemisphere.
 Research was conducted with instruments on board the Mars Reconnaissance Orbiter (MRO).

 The following images are ones referred to in this study of subsurface ice sheets.